Skip to main content

 Inbound calls with Twilio programmable voice

 Accept inbound calls using Twilio programmable voice.
-All you need is an inbound trunk and a dispatch rule created using the LiveKit CLI (or SDK) to accept calls and route callers to LiveKit rooms.
+You need an inbound trunk and a dispatch rule created using the LiveKit CLI (or SDK) to accept calls and route callers to LiveKit rooms.
 The following steps guide you through the process.

-This method doesn't support SIP REFER.
-To set up Elastic SIP Trunking, see the Configuring Twilio SIP trunks quickstart.
+This method doesn't support SIP REFER or outbound calls.
+To use these features, switch to Elastic SIP Trunking.
+For details, see the Configuring Twilio SIP trunks quickstart.

 Step 1.
 Purchase a phone number from Twilio